Table of Contents

 Currently, the only human-grade foods available are 99% dehydrated foods, which are expensive but worth the investment.

 Purchase a human-grade dog food to ensure that your dog’s food is free from questionable ingredients.

 17 Good Dog Foods are Available in Variety

 Dogs require a healthy variety in their food.
-This is not to entertain their palate and taste buds, but rather to ensure they receive proper nutrition and a well-balance diet.
+This is not to entertain their palate and taste buds but to ensure they receive proper nutrition and a well-balanced diet.

 18 Good Dog Food Manufacturers Have (Useful) Certifications

 How much do you know about all those “certifications” that pet food companies put on their dog food labels?

 And do you know who regulates those “certifications?
 I also recommend this revealing article from Susan Thixton of TruthAboutPetFood.com about the regulations of pet food products in the US.

 Certifications are not everything.
 However, they are a good means of weeding out some of the more reputable dog food companies.

 There are many certification types out there, just a few of which include: